catalincraciun/Chromacore/README.md

 * Changes in UI
   * We have added an instructions scene and a stunning menu with automatic gameplay on the background
 * Changes in logic
-  * We have fixed uncountable bugs which made the game unplayable
+  * We have fixed a very countable number of bugs

 <br></br>
-In short, we have turned a quite buggy game into a good looking, bug-free and addictive piece of art.
+In short, we have turned a quite buggy game into a good looking, bug-free and addictive piece of art while destroying the core game design that made Chromacore interesting.
+The original authors released an updated version post-GitHub Game Off, [here](https://github.com/Murkantilism/Chromacore), preserving what made the game fun to begin with.

 ## The Team
-The project has been continued by a two-member motivated team:
+The project was briefly continued by a two-member motivated team:
 - Code: Catalin Craciun
 - Art: Domide Bogdan

 <br></br>
-Special thanks to the initial authors which have set the basis of this game: Deniz Ozkaynak, Jen Tella, Korbin Shuffelton, Jeff Fienberg, Ronny Mraz, Sean King.
+Special thanks to the original authors that set the basis of this game: Deniz Ozkaynak, Jen Tella, Korbin Shuffelton, Jeff Fienberg, Ronny Mraz, Sean King.
+Their updated work is [available on GitHub](https://github.com/Murkantilism/Chromacore).